 Q: Can I visit Cortona while my child is there?

 A: We welcome all visitors to Cortona!
 As stated above, only students are allowed to stay in the hostel, but Cortona is a major tourist destination and has many fine hotels.
 You can learn more about available accommodations at Cortonaweb or by using any online travel booking website like Expedia.
 If you would like to see what Cortona is like without traveling there, you can go through our video gallery .
-Or, you can also rent Under the Tuscan Sun, a motion picture that was set and filmed in Cortona (and was also based on a book of the same name).
+Or, you can watch Under the Tuscan Sun, a film that was set and filmed in Cortona (and was also based on a book of the same name).